GENERAL | February 28, 2019

 7. Drives patient activation and modifies behavior

 Patient activation is defined as “understanding one’s own role in the care process and having the knowledge, skills, and confidence to take on that role.”
 When patients watch a video to learn about their condition, treatment or self-care, they are more likely to act on what they have seen.
 A systematic review analyzed studies of video-assisted patient education to modify behavior.
-It found that video can be a highly effective form of patient education, particularly when presented in a narrative format.
+It found that videos can be highly effective patient education tools, particularly when presented in a narrative format.

 8. Improves understanding of health concepts